What is in this Article?

 - Firstly, we need to turn on the Unconnected Ports and Boundary Conditions options in Configure view settings.
 The ports and boundaries of the model are visualized on the Graphic Window.

-- Select the node at the bottom → Right-click on the Graphic Window →Create Node Port.
-Do the same for the remaining three nodes.
-Note that we have to do it one by one because the tool does not support when we select multiple nodes.
+- Select the bottom node, then right-click in the Graphic Window and choose Create Node Port.
+Repeat this process for the remaining three nodes.
+Note: Nodes must be selected one by one, as the tool does not support multiple selections.

-- To constrain them, select four node ports created above → see the Property Tree and select (x. y, z, theta_x, theta_y, theta_z) in Constraint Type.
-The software will automatically do the same for other ports.
-After that, the black points will appear at four ports, it performs that four ports are constrained successfully.
+- To constrain them, select the four newly created node ports, then go to the Property Tree and choose (x, y, z, theta_x, theta_y, theta_z) under Constraint Type.
+The software will automatically apply the same constraints to all selected ports.
+Once completed, black points will appear at the four ports, indicating they have been successfully constrained.

 Step 7: Apply Loads